When you want to generate a WooCommerce feed for your preferred merchant, you need to configure the feed according to your merchant’s requirements.

 But you haven’t changed the value for your replaced attribute or for your new attribute yet, as a result, for the existing templates, it will show the values that were already configured to your attribute, or for the new attributes it will show an empty result for the concerned attribute.

 Now, before set values, you will have to select what kind of value will this attribute contain.
 For example, it could be either Static Value or Dynamic Value which is the Attribute here.

-And once you set the type as Static, then you will see that the Value field will be changed into a text box, and if you select Attribute, you will get an attribute list with a dropdown.
+Once you set the type as Static, you will see that the Value field will be changed into a text box, and if you select Attribute, you will get an attribute list with a dropdown.

 Static Value is the fixed value, that will be placed on all the products.
 For example, if all the products are under the same brand name, then you can simply put your brand name here as the Static Value, and this value will be added to all the products.

 And the Dynamic Value or Attribute is the dynamic value of your products.
 This value can be different for different products.
 For example, if you add a new attribute “Price”, set the Type as Attribute, and set the value as Regular Price, when you generate the feed, all of your products will show their Regular Price under the Price attribute.